SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 It is worth remembering that while JavaScript is incredibily popular as a language to learn today, when JavaScript was introduced as a programming language for web-browsers in the 1990s, it failed to gain popularity.
 Similarly Ruby was extremely popular in the early 2000s but has fallen out of favour as React and Vue have replaced frontend code initially written in Ruby and backend code with other languages, frameworks or libraries.

-In just five years since the initial writing of this post, React has also fallen out of favour as NextJs replaces it by a new generation of tech advocates.
+In just five years since the initial writing of this post (updated in 2025).
+React has also fallen out of favour as NextJs replaces it by a new generation of tech advocates.

 As you can see there are choices not answers, and these choices can be made knowing what the languages can do, what you want to learn and what is easily accessible to learn.